sehwankimstat/EBGAN/README.md

 Sehwan Kim, Qifan Song, and Faming Liang (2023+), A New Paradigm for Generative Adversarial Networks based on Randomized Decision Rules, accepted by *Statistica Sinica*

+## Description

+Sehwan Kim, Qifan Song, and Faming Liang (2023+), A New Paradigm for Generative Adversarial Networks based on Randomized Decision Rules, accepted by *Statistica Sinica*